 Besides traditional courses in British and American literature and literary theory, we offer studies in pedagogy and rhetoric, as well as innovative cross-disciplinary courses in digital humanities and archival research.
 At the end of Winter Quarter, every other year, restarting in 2023, as part of a special topics class, our M.A. program offers students the possibility of a study abroad program for two weeks to London (finals week) and Paris (spring break week).

-All students will have the opportunity to teach, whether through a graduate service appointment (GSA) or a teaching internship either within the English department or at a nearby community college.
+All students will have the opportunity to teach, whether through a graduate service appointment (GSA) or a teaching internship either within the Department of English and Philosophy or at a nearby community college.

 - Fill out the Graduate School application.
 You’ll be asked to:

 - Submit a personal application statement (800-1,000 words)

 - Submit a professional writing sample (10-15 pages)

 - If applicable, complete the Graduate Student Assistantship application, including a letter of interest addressed to the Department of English and Philosophy.

 Application Due Dates

 While graduate admissions for fall quarter entry to the MA in Literature and Writing Program remain open until June 1, early application by February 1 is highly recommended.
 An early completed application opens up the possibility for you to apply for both scholarships and a Graduate Student Assistantship (GSA).